Slavery in colonial Spanish America: Black slavery in the early colonial period

 and it became a place of refuge for slaves fleeing the Thirteen Colonies.

+By the 1530s there were large numbers of black African slaves in the recently conquered Inca capital of Cusco as attested by Diego de Almagro departing this city with about 100 black Africans for Chile in 1535.

 By 1570, the colonists in Puerto Rico found the gold mines were depleted, relegating the island to a garrison for passing ships.
 The cultivation of crops such as tobacco, cotton, cocoa, and ginger became increasingly important to the economy.
 With rising demand for sugar on the international market, major planters increased their labour-intensive cultivation and processing of sugar cane.
 Sugar plantations supplanted mining as Puerto Rico's main industry and kept demand high for African slavery.